ibiene-ds/ibiene-ds.github.io/_posts/2022-09-01-enhancing-targeting-accuracy.md

 ___

-The goal for the project is to build a model that would accurately predict the customers that would sign up forour client's *delivery club* services.
+The goal for the project is to build a model that would accurately predict the customers that would sign up for our client's *delivery club* services.
 This would allow for a much more targeted approach when running the next iteration of the delivery club campaign.
 A secondary goal is to understand what the drivers for delivery club signups are, so the client can get closer to the customers that need or want this service, and enhance their messaging.

 Some context: Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
 This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.
 For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.  **For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.**